levibrooke/um-what-day-is-it/design.md

 This document will focus on the design of the original version, but you can [learn more about version 2.0 here.](https://github.com/levibrooke/um-what-day-is-it/tree/rest-backend)

 ## Tech Stack
-- Frontend: Gatsby as a React-based static site generator
+- Frontend: Gatsby framework
-- Backend: Google Sheets as CMS (Gatsby plugin)
+- Backend: Google Sheets as CMS
 - Hosting: Netlify

+### My Approach
+I chose this stack for the following reasons:
+- Familiarity
+- Build upon existing knowlege
+- Gatsby is React-based
+- Static site generator
+- Large plugin library
+- Great documentation
+- Cost
+- Netlify features:
+  - Domain setup
+  - Branch deploys
+  - Environment variables
+  - Webhooks

 ### Other Options Considered
 - Create React App